Tax guide

 1. Identify the exact year or tax period

-Confirm the relevant financial year, assessment year, tax year, GST period, return period, or notice period before acting.
-A correct answer for one period can be wrong for another.
+Before touching documents, confirm the relevant financial year, assessment year, GST period, or notice period.
+An answer that is correct for FY 2024-25 can be wrong for FY 2025-26.

 2. Build the evidence file

 Create a clean folder for the relevant year.
-Use separate subfolders for income, deductions, taxes paid, investments, business records, notices, and final filing.
-Prepare a one-page computation note that explains total income, deductions claimed, tax already paid, balance tax or refund, the return or compliance form used, and any special assumptions.
+Use subfolders for income, deductions, taxes paid, investments, business records, notices, and final filing.
+Write a one-page computation note explaining total income, deductions claimed, tax already paid, balance tax or refund, the return form used, and any assumptions made during preparation.

 3. Reconcile external records

-AIS and Form 26AS are not optional background documents for income-tax work; they are department-facing records that often drive processing, refund release, mismatch identification, and notice generation.
-For GST work, reconcile books, invoices, returns, challans, and GSTR-2B before claiming or defending input tax credit.
+AIS and Form 26AS are not optional background documents for income-tax work.
+They are the department's records — the ones that drive processing decisions, refund release, mismatch identification, and notice generation.
+For GST compliance, reconcile your books, invoices, GSTR returns, challans, and GSTR-2B before claiming or defending input tax credit.

 4. Choose the correct action